ronitpilojpara/ml_project/README.md

-This is my college project based on ML
+This is my college project based on Machine Learning.

-in this project showing the
+The project demonstrates:
-1.PREPROCESING
+1. Data Preprocessing
-2.ALGORITHM ACCURACY
+2. Algorithm Accuracy
-3.ML ALGORITHM GRAPH
+3. ML Algorithm Graphs
-4.VISUALIZATIONS
+4. Visualizations
-5.PREDICTION
+5. Predictions

-also attached my dataset, dataset based on the BMW CAR SALES DATA
+It also includes the dataset, which is based on BMW car sales data.